 The Bottom Line

 As you can see, Berberine can be responsible for a whole suite of different health benefits!
-It's most typically used for how well it promotes healthy blood sugar levels, but the positive effects don't stop there.
+It's most typically used for how well it promotes healthy blood sugar levels already within normal range, but the positive effects don't stop there.

 If you're interested in taking Berberine, you should consider Enzymedica's brand new Berberine.
-Unlike other available Berberine products, ours is Enteric-coated and specially designed to prevent self aggregation and the formation of Berberine crystals, which reduce effectiveness.
+Unlike other available Berberine products, ours is contained in a delayed release capsule.

-Enzymedica's Berberine can help promote healthy blood sugar levels, along with all the other benefits listed above!
+Enzymedica's Berberine can help promote healthy blood sugar levels already within a normal range, along with all the other benefits listed above!

 1 Yin, J., Xing, H., Ye, J. (2008, May).
 Efficacy of berberine in patients with type 2 diabetes mellitus.
 Metabolism.
 57(5):712-7.